Flixotide 50 micrograms Evohaler

 In a small study in healthy volunteers, the slightly less potent CYP3A inhibitor ketoconazole increased the exposure of fluticasone propionate after a single inhalation by 150%.
 This resulted in a greater reduction of plasma cortisol as compared with fluticasone propionate alone.
 Co-treatment with other potent CYP3A inhibitors, such as itraconazole, is also expected to increase the systemic fluticasone propionate exposure and the risk of systemic side-effects.
 Caution is recommended and long-term treatment with such drugs should, if possible, be avoided.

+Reproductive studies in animals have shown only those effects characteristic of glucocorticosteroids at systemic exposures in excess of those seen at the recommended inhaled therapeutic dose.
 There is inadequate evidence of safety of fluticasone propionate in human pregnancy.
-Data on a limited number (200) of exposed pregnancies indicate no adverse effects of Flixotide Evohaler on pregnancy or the health of the foetus/new born child.
-To date no other relevant epidemological data are available.
 Administration of corticosteroids to pregnant animals can cause abnormalities of fetal development, including cleft palate and intra-uterine growth retardation.
 There may therefore be a very small risk of such effects in the human fetus.
 It should be noted, however, that the fetal changes in animals occur after relatively high systemic exposure.
 Because Flixotide Evohaler delivers fluticasone propionate directly to the lungs by the inhaled route it avoids the high level of exposure that occurs when corticosteroids are given by systemic routes.
-Administration of fluticasone propionate during pregnancy should only be considered if the expected benefit to the mother is greater than any possible risk to the fetus.
+Administration of fluticasone propionate during pregnancy should only be considered if the expected benefit to the mother is greater than any possible risk to the fetus (see section 5.3).

-The secretion of fluticasone propionate in human breast milk has not been investigated.
-Subcutaneous administration of fluticasone propionate to lactating laboratory rats produced measurable plasma levels and evidence of fluticasone propionate in the milk.
-However, plasma levels in humans after inhalation at recommended doses are likely to be low.
-When fluticasone propionate is used in breast-feeding mothers the therapeutic benefits must be weighed against the potential hazards to mother and baby.
+The excretion of fluticasone propionate into human breast milk has not been investigated.
+When measurable plasma levels were obtained in lactating laboratory rats following subcutaneous administration there was evidence of fluticasone propionate in the breast milk.
+However, plasma levels in patients following inhaled application of fluticasone propionate at recommended doses are likely to be low.

 Adverse events are listed below by system organ class and frequency.
 Frequencies are defined as: very common (≥1/10), common (≥1/100 and <1/10), uncommon (≥1/1000 and <1/100), rare (≥1/10,000 and <1/1000), very rare (<1/10,000) and not known (cannot be estimated from the available data) including isolated reports.
 Very common, common and uncommon events were generally determined from clinical trial data.
 Rare and very rare events were generally determined from spontaneous data.